The Colour Brown

 But there are also negative associations, like stupidity, a slow mind, dirt or humiliation.
 Often it just depends on context or the exact hue, since brown nuances cover a very wide spectrum and each tone can awaken different feelings.

 Brown is a tertiary colour, composed mostly of darkened yellow, sometimes red hues, mixed with some green.
 Many colours - once combined - result in a brown tone.
-That´s why the colour brown covers a good part of the visible (subtractive) spectrum.
+That´s why the color brown covers a good part of the visible (subtractive) spectrum.

-Brown as design colour
+Brown as design color

 Yet, if you manage to pick the right nuance and combination, you can express all the positive aspects.
 Aromatic, spicy, cuddly, fertility - woody (no dreadful tin sort of things).